-Oolong Tea is the pinnacle of tea processing.
+Oolong tea is the pinnacle of tea processing.
 It is the most involved of all the methodologies, and requires the greatest skill.
 Oolong is partially oxidized tea.
-As it requires the most complicated processing, there are also greater variations-minor and majorfrom region to region.
-Basically, Oolong Tea is picked and then goes through indoor and outdoor withering in order to dehydrate/soften the leaves and oxidize them.
-The most distinguishing feature of Oolong occurs during the withering, in which the leaves are shaken in bamboo trays to bruise the edges.
-The best Oolongs have a red ring around the edges of the leaves, as a result of masterful shaking.
+As it requires the most complicated processing, there are also greater variations-minor and major-from region to region.
+Basically, oolong tea is picked and then goes through indoor and outdoor withering in order to dehydrate/soften the leaves and oxidize them.
+The most distinguishing feature of oolong occurs during the withering, in which the leaves are shaken in bamboo trays to bruise the edges.
+The best oolongs have a red ring around the edges of the leaves, as a result of masterful shaking.
 The shaking oxidizes the tea in a particular manner.
-The tea is then pan-fried to arrest oxidation and kill various green enzymes that make tea bitter.
-(Since green tea doesn't usually have this "killgreen" stage, it is often more bitter and astringent.)
-The fried tea is then immediately rolled to break down the cells and further oxidize the tea.
-Finally, traditional Oolong is charcoal roasted, though there are many greener, unroasted Oolongs around these days.
+The tea is then pan-fired to arrest oxidation and kill various green enzymes that make tea bitter.
+The fired tea is then immediately rolled to break down the cells and further oxidize the tea.
+Finally, traditional oolong is charcoal roasted, though there are many greener, less-roasted oolongs around these days, and often in electric roasters.

 Oolong is either striped or balled.
-If it is balled Oolong, it is rolled into tightened balls of three or more leaves using a cloth wound up into a tight, round shape.
+If it is balled oolong, it is rolled into tightened balls of three or more leaves using a cloth wound up into a tight, round shape.
 This tradition began in Anxi, Southern Fujian and then spread from there to Central Taiwan.
 If it is striped, the rolling occurs across ribbed bamboo mats, which creates long, twisted stripes of tea.

-There are many levels of oxidation in Oolong tea.
+There are many levels of oxidation in oolong tea.
 It is a vast and populated city of Tea.
-There are so many varieties: from greener to traditionally roasted, striped to ball Oolong, and even Oriental Beauty, which we all drank together two months ago.
+There are so many varieties: from greener to traditionally roasted, striped to ball oolong, and even Oriental Beauty.
 Oolong is the most refined and elegant of teas, and best prepared gongfu style.
 It can be light or dark, and the Qi almost always flows through the aroma and mouth, rising upwards.